Morefre/Decoupled-Data-Consistency-with-Diffusion-Purification-for-Image-Restoration/README.md

 * Our paper will be presented a the [IMSI Computational Imaging Workshop 2024]

 ## Reference
-  * The implementation is based on [DPS](https://github.com/DPS2022/diffusion-posterior-sampling.git)
+  * Our implementation is based on [DPS](https://github.com/DPS2022/diffusion-posterior-sampling.git)
-  * We use the pretrained diffusion models developed by [DPS](https://github.com/DPS2022/diffusion-posterior-sampling.git))
+  * We use the pretrained diffusion models developed by [Guided Diffusion](https://github.com/DPS2022/diffusion-posterior-sampling.git)

 ##  Contact